 Doing so allows you to follow up for more detailed information, and in some cases, send promotional offers or helpful content.
 However, keep in mind that you do need to get permission to reach out.

-5. Send a text or email survey
+5. Send an email survey

 For a full breakdown of best practices, check out our survey distribution method guide.